 Since the Taliban takeover of Afghanistan in August 2021, the prices of staple food items and fuel have increased and the provision of basic services has deteriorated.
-The cumulative effects of conflict, internal displacement, the coronavirus disease-2019 (COVID-19) pandemic, drought, and economic collapse have prevented many Afghan households from meeting their basic needs and drastically increased levels of humanitarian assistance needed throughout Afghanistan.
-Additionally, a severe earthquake in June 2022 further increased the need for assistance in the country.
+The cumulative effects of conflict, internal displacement, the coronavirus disease-2019 (COVID-19) pandemic, drought, and economic collapse have prevented many Afghan households from meeting their basic needs and drastically increased levels of humanitarian assistance needed throughout Afghanistan.1 Additionally, a severe earthquake in June 2022 further increased the need for assistance in the country.2

 According to the Defense Intelligence Agency (DIA), as the economic situation and humanitarian crisis in Afghanistan worsens, vulnerable populations will potentially become increasingly susceptible to ISIS-Khorasan (ISIS-K) recruitment.
-ISIS-K remains the top terrorist threat in Afghanistan, with approximately 2,000 members operating in the country.
-Speaking to Congress in March 2022, General Kenneth F. McKenzie, Jr., then the commander of the U.S. Central Command (USCENTCOM), ISIS-K poses a moderate to high threat to the Taliban and civilians in Afghanistan, and this threat has the potential to grow in the coming months and years.
+ISIS-K remains the top terrorist threat in Afghanistan, with approximately 2,000 members operating in the country.3 Speaking to Congress in March 2022, General Kenneth F. McKenzie, Jr., then the commander of the U.S. Central Command (USCENTCOM), ISIS-K poses a moderate to high threat to the Taliban and civilians in Afghanistan, and this threat has the potential to grow in the coming months and years.
 ISIS-K continues to target the Taliban, Shia minority populations, urban centers, and general targets of opportunity.
-These attacks are attempts to expand its operating areas from eastern Afghanistan.
-The DIA reported that ISIS-K claimed 121 attacks in Afghanistan and Pakistan from January through June 2022.
+These attacks are attempts to expand its operating areas from eastern Afghanistan.4 The DIA reported that ISIS-K claimed 121 attacks in Afghanistan and Pakistan from January through June 2022.5

 General McKenzie said that ISIS-K will likely remain capable of conducting high-profile attacks throughout Afghanistan, seeking to increase recruitment and challenge Taliban control.
 Without constant counterterrorism pressure, ISIS-K may expand operations and increase its capacity to target neighboring countries.
-General McKenzie went on to state that the DoD assesses that ISIS-K could establish the capability to attack the United States and its allies in 12 to 18 months, but possibly sooner if the group is able to rapidly expand its area of influence in Afghanistan.

-Al-Qaeda has maintained a low profile in Afghanistan due to pressure from the Taliban.
-However, according to General McKenzie, al-Qaeda likely still aspires to expand its operational capability, including the capacity to attack the United States and its allies and may be able to do so within in 12 to 24 months.
-According to an April 2022 report from the Congressional Research Service, the Taliban is likely to allow al-Qaeda members to remain in Afghanistan as long as they do not threaten the United States or its allies.
-In the 2020 Doha Agreement between the Taliban and the U.S. Government, the Taliban committed to preventing any group, including al-Qaeda, from using Afghan soil to threaten the security of the United States or its allies.
-In May 2022, State assessed that the Taliban has taken steps to implement many of its counterterrorism commitments that it made with the U.S. Government regarding al-Qaeda and other groups.
+General McKenzie went on to state that the DoD assesses that ISIS-K could establish the capability to attack the United States and its allies in 12 to 18 months, but possibly sooner if the group is able to rapidly expand its area of influence in Afghanistan.6 may be able to do so within in 12 to 24 months.7 According to an April 2022 report from the Congressional Research Service, the Taliban is likely to allow al-Qaeda members to remain in Afghanistan as long as they do not threaten the United States or its allies.
+In the 2020 Doha Agreement between the Taliban and the U.S. Government, the Taliban committed to preventing any group, including al-Qaeda, from using Afghan soil to threaten the security of the United States or its allies.8 In May 2022, State assessed that the Taliban has taken steps to implement many of its counterterrorism commitments that it made with the U.S. Government regarding al-Qaeda and other groups.9